-In order to understand EJB, it is important to know how applications use EJBs.
-Enterprise JavaBeans have different beans which can be used for different sessions and entities.
+To understand, it is essential to know how applications use EJBs.
+Developers can utilize Enterprise JavaBeans (EJB) beans for various purposes, including handling sessions and managing entities.
 A session bean instance serves one client at a time.
 The session beans can be of two types.
-They are being stateful and stateless.
+They are stateful and stateless.
 A stateless session does not need to store any session or client information.
 It may or may not contain states specific to a client.
-A stateless session can store state for a duration of method invocation.
-When a method completes then this issue is not retained.
-A stateful session maintains all information which reflects the interaction between the bean and client across methods and transactions.
+A stateless session can store a state for the duration of method invocation.
+When a method completes, then this issue is not retained.
+A stateful session maintains all information that reflects the interaction between the bean and client across methods and transactions.
 It can manage interactions between clients and different enterprise beans.
-It also has an entity which represents a set of persistent data which is usually stored in the database.
+It also has an entity representing persistent data usually stored in the database.

 EJB does simplify the process of development of an entity and session beans.
-This is possible because of its simplified model and by the leveraging and well-known artifacts like POJOs and the different interfaces.
-It also has a new EntityManager API which makes changes to business methods and does not require any specifications.
+This is possible because of its simplified model and leveraging well-known artifacts like POJOs and the different interfaces.
+It also has a new EntityManager API, which changes business methods and does not require any specifications.
 All these features also make maintaining it easier.

 What can you do with EJB?

-The Enterprise JavaBeans are Java classes which have annotations which help in creating business logic for different applications.
-With this, it also provides additional advantages of below services which are provided by EJB.
-These advantages are:
+The Enterprise JavaBeans are Java classes with annotations that help create business logic for different applications.
+With this, it also provides additional advantages of the below services, which EJB provides.

 - Clustering: By this, you can deploy it on any clustering environment.